seqan/seqan3/doc/tutorial/alphabet/index.md

 ## The rank of an alphabet symbol
 The rank of a symbol is a number in range \[0..alphabet_size), where each number is paired with an alphabet symbol by a bijective function.
+In SeqAn3 the rank is always determined by the lexicographical order of the alphabet characters.
 For instance in seqan3::dna4 the bijection is
 <br/> `A ⟼ 0` <br/> `C ⟼ 1` <br/> `G ⟼ 2` <br/> `T ⟼ 3`.

 SeqAn provides the function seqan3::to_rank for converting a symbol to its rank value,